 HPCET Counselling Eligibility Criteria 2026

 Before registering for HPCET 2026 counselling, confirm that you meet every one of the following conditions.
-Students who fail to satisfy even a single criterion may have their admission cancelled during document verification at the college — after all other counselling formalities are complete.
+Students who fail to satisfy even a single criterion may have their admission cancelled during document verification at the college — after the entire counselling process has run.

 - Qualifying Examination: You must have passed Class 12 (or equivalent) from a recognised board with Physics and Mathematics as compulsory subjects, plus one of Chemistry / Biology / Biotechnology / Computer Science as the third subject.